croz-ltd/nrich/nrich-search/README.md

 `SearchConfiguration` has a lot of options that users can customize searching and result resolving.
 For instance if we will be returning a regular class instead of projection `.resultClass(CarSearchResult.class)` can be omitted and return class will be resolved from repository type parameter.
-Instead of a result class users can also manully define a list of projections using `projectionList` property, users can define joins (fetches) (so no data is fetched in one select) by using `joinList`. `resolveFieldMappingUsingPrefix` resolves properties by prefix but it is also possible to write explicit property mapping from search request to searched entity by using
+Instead of a result class users can also manully define a list of projections using `projectionList` property, users can define joins (fetches) (so no data is fetched in one select) by using `joinList`. `resolvePropertyMappingUsingPrefix` resolves properties by prefix but it is also possible to write explicit property mapping from search request to searched entity by using
 `propertyMappingList`.
 Default operators (see `DefaultSearchOperator`) are for String ILIKE (uses `criteriaBuilder.like` with lower call before), for range search GT (uses `criteriaBuilder.greaterThan`), LT (uses `criteriaBuilder.lessThan`), GE (uses `criteriaBuilder.greaterThanOrEqualTo`), LE (uses `criteriaBuilder.lessThanOrEqualTo`) and for all other classes EQ but this cane be overriden either on type level or on property level by using `searchOperatorOverrideList`.
 Queries on plural associations are done using exists query (to avoid duplicate results) but that can be overriden by property `pluralAssociationRestrictionType`.
 Additional restrictions (not dependent on data in search request, for example security restrictions) can be specified using `additionalRestrictionResolverList`.